 Mometasone Furoate 1mg/g Cream is indicated for the treatment of inflammatory and pruritic manifestations of psoriasis (excluding widespread plaque psoriasis) and atopic dermatitis.

-Adults, including elderly patients, adolescents and children aged 6 years and over: A thin film of Mometasone Furoate 1mg/g Cream should be applied to the affected areas of skin once daily.
-One fingertip unit (a line from the tip of an adult index finger to the first crease) is enough to cover an area twice the size of an adult hand.
+Adults, including elderly patients and children: A thin film of Mometasone Furoate 1mg/g Cream should be applied to the affected areas of skin once daily.

-Use of topical corticosteroids in children aged 6 years and over, or on the face should be limited to the least amount compatible with an effective therapeutic regimen and duration of treatment should be no more than 5 days.
+Use of topical corticosteroids in children or on the face should be limited to the least amount compatible with an effective therapeutic regimen and duration of treatment should be no more than 5 days.